 In reality, it’s pretty obvious that neither of the two versions of the legend is true.
 The damage extends well above head height, and it’s doubtful that trained sharpshooters would miss their target by such a large margin.

 The Legend of St. George and the Dragon

 The legend of St. George is a centuries-old folktale that recounts the story of a Roman night who rescued a maiden from a dragon’s lair.

-According to the legend, St George was travelling on horseback when he came to a town that was being terrorized by a dragon.
+According to the legend, St George was travelling on horseback when he came to a town that a dragon was terrorising.
 In the Catalan version of the tale, the town was Montblanc, 125 km from Barcelona.

 On Saint George’s day (Catalan: El día de Sant Jordi) Barcelona residents gift roses and books to their lovers, friends and family.

 The Catalan flag is called La Senyera and consists of four red stripes on a yellow background.
 The flag’s design is attributed to Wilfred the Hairy who was the Count of Barcelona from 878 until he died in 897.